ARUN-M-S/dsa-journey/README.md

-📘 DSA Journey \n\n
+# 📘 DSA Journey

-Welcome to my Data Structures and Algorithms Journey 🚀 This repository contains hand-picked problems from platforms like LeetCode, solved with clarity and efficiency.
-Each problem includes:
+Welcome to my **Data Structures and Algorithms Journey** 🚀
+This repository contains hand-picked problems from platforms like **LeetCode**, solved with clarity and efficiency.

+## 📌 What's Inside?

+Each folder focuses on a specific topic or pattern, and contains:
+- ✅ Clean Java implementations
+- ✅ Problem statement and approach (in comments or markdown)
+- ✅ Code optimized for readability and performance

+## 🧠 Topics Covered So Far

+- 🔍 **Linear Search**
+- 🔎 **Binary Search**
+- 📈 **Search in Rotated Sorted Arrays**
+- 🔁 **2D Matrix Search**

+## 🔄 Upcoming Patterns

+- 🎯 Two Pointers
+- 📏 Sliding Window
+- 📊 Prefix Sum
+- 🔁 Binary Search on Answer
+- 🧩 Bit Manipulation

 ✅ Java code